 If you would like help with the application process or have any other questions about our Counselling and Wellbeing services please contact us at email@example.com or text or Voicemail 07545 143797

-The Caldecot Centre at King’s College hospital is running a very limited service in view of the coronavirus outbreak.
+The Caldecot Centre at King’s College hospital is running a limited face-to-face service in view of the coronavirus outbreak.
 Appointments are available for people with symptoms, cervical smears, hormone injections and hormone blood tests.
 To book an appointment go to:

-If you need an STI screen and live in London you can access online testing at www.camberwell.shl.uk
+If you need an STI screen and live in London you can access online testing at:

-If you have any symptoms of fever or new continuous cough or loss of your sense of taste or smell you should self-isolate for seven days.
+If you have any symptoms of fever, new continuous cough or loss of your sense of taste or smell you should self-isolate for seven days.
 You should not attend the clinic or your GP but should use the 111 online coronavirus service to find out what to do next.

 If you are concerned you should call 111